dentarg/auth0-blog/_posts/2017-05-18-serverless-webhooks.markdown

 ### Secrets and configuration

-Majority of extensions of your plarform will communicate with external systems to do their job.
+The majority of extensions of your plarform will communicate with external systems to do their job.
 It may be a Mongo database, Twilio or Sendgrid APIs, Salesforce, or any other system that expose endpoints.
 Auth0 Extend provides a very convenient and secure way of provisioning and handling API keys and other secret configuration necessary for extensions to do their job.

 ![Secrets and configuration](https://cloud.githubusercontent.com/assets/822369/26188072/f918a9f6-3b51-11e7-8842-f2e3736e1de1.png)